fhiso/sources-and-citations/citation-elements.md

 {.example ...}  The [CEV RDFa] standard makes `rdf:langString` the *format default datatype* in most circumstances.
-Thus the *citation element* extracted from the following HTML fragment is interpretted as an `rdf:langString` *string*, even though it is not explicitly tagged as
+Thus the *citation element* extracted from the following HTML fragment is interpreted as an `rdf:langString` *string*, even though it is not explicitly tagged as
 such: